Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Email newsletters are ideal for delivering detailed information about updates, including benefits, how-to guides, and answers to potential questions.

 They work well for engaging users who may not log into your product regularly but are interested in staying updated.
-It's also an excellent opportunity to re-engage inactive users by highlighting updates that might interest them.
+Highlighting updates that might interest them is also an excellent opportunity to re-engage inactive users.

 Most changelog tools will make your life easier and automatically send out notification emails after you post an update.